-- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.25.5. - Add parentheses after a function call in order to invoke the function. - Keep in mind that any function that changes a mutable object in place returns a None object - not the changed object since there is no need to return an object because the object has been changed by the function. - Use an await statement for asyncio coroutines and ensure that all routines are nonblocking.
+- Apply the avoidance mechanisms provided by ISO/IEC 24772-1:2024 6.25.5. - Add parentheses after a function call in order to invoke the function. - Keep in mind that any function that changes a mutable object in place returns a None object not the changed object since there is no need to return an object because the object has been changed by the function. - Be aware of the difference between equality (==) and identity (is) and use them as appropriate.